 Hey this is Doctor Gangemi the Sock Doc and in this video I want to talk a little bit more about the hamstrings.
 We talked about it somewhat in the knee video that was put out awhile back.
 But the hamstrings are a very commonly injured muscle.
-A lot of people pull their hamstring, they end up with sore hamstrings after working out, even after running or playing a hard basketball game over the weekend.
+A lot of people pull their hamstring; they end up with sore hamstrings after working out, even after running or playing a hard basketball game over the weekend.
 But actually I see the hamstrings not need to be treated as much as I do the other parts of the back of the leg there, in other words the glut max your butt muscle, and your calf muscles, your gastroc and soleus.

 So the whole kinetic chain often is off in the back of the leg.
 The balance between your glut max or hamstrings and your calf, to drive you forward and give you propulsion in pushing yourself forward whether you’re running up a hill, cycling hard or kicking hard or whatever you’re doing.

 So let’s talk just a little bit about what you can do.
 The hamstring, obviously your hamstring starts in the back of what you call your ischial tuberosity which is your sit bone.
 And if you put your hand in the back of your butt there you can feel your bone and that’s where all three of your hamstring muscles start.
 And then they come down and then they attach to either side of your knee.
-Two in the inside and two one in the outside.
+Two on the inside and two on the outside.

 We’re not going to get into those names right now but basically what I want you to do is, if you notice that with your leg bent like this that you’re feeling some discomfort or tightness there, that’s probably going to be more your hamstring.
 Now if you start way down here and just bend it a little bit and you feel it out like this with your leg extended, that might be more glut max.
 And in here, with your hamstring like this a slight little bend, you actually might be influencing your calf the little bit more.